WormBase/wb-cache-warmer/README.md

 The bulk of the code can be found at [src/wb_cache_warmer/core.clj](src/wb_cache_warmer/core.clj).

-## Installation
+## Prerequisites

+_Developing on the shared dev instance would meant that all the following prerequisites are met without any additional work._

+_Similarly, if you have developed for the [WormBase/wormbase_rest](https://github.com/WormBase/wormbase_rest), the prerequisites are likely to be the same.

-Please ensure Java, Clojure and [Leiningen](https://github.com/technomancy/leiningen) are installed before moving forward.
+Otherwise, please ensure Java, Clojure and [Leiningen](https://github.com/technomancy/leiningen) are installed before moving forward.

 This app is developed with Clojure 1.9.0, Leiningen (lein) 2.8.3, and OpenJDK 1.8.0_265.